flecoqui/av-services/README.md

         avuser@d0b2b4ea7293:/avworkspace$ ffmpeg
     ```

-# How to install, deploy, test the Audio/Video components with astool.sh
+# How to install, deploy, test the Audio/Video components with avtool.sh
 In order to easily test those Audio/Video components, each component is delivered with a bash file called avtool.sh which could be used to :
 - install the pre-requisites: it could deployed Azure CLI, Docker, ...
 - deploy/undeploy  the component: it could deploy a virtual machine, a container,...